-Students who are placed on financial aid warning status and fail to achieve SAP standards at the end of the payment period (one semester) will lose their financial aid eligibility and will be placed on Financial Aid Suspension (FAS).
+Students who are placed on financial aid warning status and fail to achieve SAP standards at the end of the payment period (one semester) will lose their financial aid eligibility and will be placed on Financial Aid Suspension (FAS) and will be notified through their student portal on the Student Information System (SIS).
 Students who believed that they have experienced circumstances out of their control may file an appeal to the Financial Aid Committee.
 As a result of the appeal, students may be placed on financial aid probation, on an academic plan or denied financial aid eligibility.
-See page 19 on the Financial Aid Appeal process for detail.
+See the Financial Aid Appeal process for detail on the next page.